-&lt;sup>6 R. at 1290-1291.
+&lt;sup>9 R. at 1290-1291.

-down Ms. Bravo's pants and attempted to engage in sexual activity but was unable to do so because he could not get an erection.
-Mr. Sierra and Appellant simultaneously engaged in oral and attempted vaginal copulation with Ms. Bravo and switched back and forth several times.
-Mr. Sierra testified that he observed Appellant's penis enter Ms. Bravo's mouth and observed Appellant's penis attempt to penetrate Ms. Bravo's vagina.
-Mr. Sierra also testified that throughout this encounter, Ms. Bravo did not utter a word and she did not use her hands or otherwise participate in any manner, but she did vomit, which Mr. Sierra wiped off her face with his shirt.
+&lt;sup>10 Mr. Sierra testified that he attempted to insert his penis in Ms. Bravo's vagina several times, but was unable to insert it "all the way" because he was unable to get an erection.
+R. at 1299-1300.

+Appellant's penis enter Ms. Bravo's mouth and observed Appellant attempt to penetrate Ms. Bravo's vagina with his penis.
+She vomited, which Mr. Sierra wiped off her face with his shirt.
 Once he wiped the vomit from Ms. Bravo, he continued to engage in sexual activity upon Ms. Bravo until security guards found the trio.
+Mr. Sierra also testified that throughout the sexual assault, Ms. Bravo did not utter a word and she did not use her hands or otherwise participate in any manner.

 One of the security guards, Mr. Shaw, testified that his first impression was that "two men [were] taking advantage of a woman."
 Mr. Shaw approached the group, and observed Ms. Bravo lying on her back with her pants down and Appellant was lying on top of her with his penis exposed.
-Mr. Sierra was "hunched" near Ms. Bravo's head, with his penis exposed.
+Mr. Sierra was "hunched" near Ms. Bravo's head, also with his penis exposed.
 When Mr. Shaw announced himself and shined his flashlight on Ms. Bravo's face, she put her hands up to cover her face while Appellant attempted to cover her up.
-Mr. Shaw testified that Appellant said, "I am trying to help her" or words to that effect.
+Mr. Shaw testified that Appellant said, "I was trying to help her" or words to that effect.

 Mr. Shaw's observation of Ms. Bravo was that she was very intoxicated.
 When he told her to get up, "she was still out of it.
 I was like, do you need help getting up?
 She was - she didn't say anything.
 So I started to grab her and pulled her up and helped her up.
 And I pulled her pants up, and I buttoned her pants up.
 And I, then, carried her to the ledge...and sat her down."
-In regards to her demeanor, he testified that "..she was scared.
+As to her demeanor, Mr. Shaw testified that "...she was scared.
 She was out of it.
 She was drunk.
-She had vomit all over her shirt, all over the ground, all in her hair" and she appeared confused and unaware of what was going on.
+She had vomit all over her shirt, all over the ground, all in her hair and she appeared confused and unaware of what was going on."